-We value professional development, and encourage our team to participate in a variety of courses, in order to grow and keep up to date with new developments in the educational field.
+Little Einsteins childcare centre in Cambridge value professional development, and encourage our team to participate in a variety of courses, in order to grow and keep up to date with new developments in the educational field.
 Staff are trained in First Aid and CPR alongside their Early Childhood Teaching qualifications.

-At Little Einsteins, happy and content staff are as important as happy children.
+Here at our childcare centre, happy and content staff are as important as happy children.
 We work at keeping our staff for long periods to ensure stability for the children and a consistent learning environment.

 We are committed to follow the aspirations of the New Zealand National ECE Curiculum, Te Whāriki,

 “For children to grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society”.